Websoft9/docker-library/CONTRIBUTING.md

 From opening a bug report to creating a pull request: every contribution is appreciated and welcome.

-If you're planning to implement a new feature or change the api please [create an issue](https://github.com/websoft9/websoft9/issues/new/choose) first.
+If you're planning to implement a new feature or change the api please [create an issue](https://github.com/websoft9/docker-library/issues/new/choose) first.
 This way we can ensure that your precious work is not in vain.

 ## Not Sure Architecture?

-It's important to figure out the design [architecture of library](docs/develop.md)
+It's important to figure out the [developer documentation](docs/developer.md)

 ## Fork